danielvaughn/phovid/README.md

 # phovid

 This is a [Capacitor](https://capacitorjs.com/) plugin that lets you capture both video and photo input, simultaneously.
-While there are a couple plugins for general media capture, there is no plugin that handles both.
+While there are a couple plugins for general media capture, there is no plugin that handles all input sources via a single interface.
 I initially wrote this for a client, who needed an Instagram-style story creator.

 I have no intentions on supporting it long term.